MwangeLee/levinMwangePhotography/README.md

 # levinMwangePhotography
 levinMwangePhotography is a minimal, thoughtfully designed single page website , and serves as the perfect showcase for a professional photographer.
-It shows his works plus his members
+It shows his works plus his members,The firm deals with various types of shots.

 # languages used
 This project was developed with Html and Css.